Ten million jobs or hot money?

 Prime Minister Imran Khan’s goal is to create 10 million jobs.
 The prime minister’s economic team’s goal is ‘hot money’ (hot money is the flow of funds from one country to another in order to earn a short-term profit on interest rate differences….”).
 One can either work towards creating 10 million jobs or pursue ‘hot money’ – but not both.
 PM Imran Khan and his economic team are working at cross-purposes.

 Hot money is all about making tons of money on interest rate differentials.
-Here are the two rates: The London Inter-bank Offered Rate (LIBOR-an ‘interest-rate average calculated from estimates submitted by the leading banks in London’) is at 1.84 percent (3-month LIBOR).
+Here are the two rates: The London Inter-bank Offered Rate (LIBOR – an ‘interest-rate average calculated from estimates submitted by the leading banks in London’) is at 1.84 percent (three-month LIBOR).
 On January 15, at the State Bank of Pakistan (SBP), auction results for three-month T-bill came in at 13.47 percent.

 In the simplest of terms, you borrow at three-month LIBOR and invest in Pakistan at 13.47 percent-pocket the hefty differential and laugh all the way to the bank.
 Question: Who does it?
 Answer: Hedge funds do it (a hedge fund is an ‘offshore investment fund, typically formed as a private limited partnership that engages in speculation using credit or borrowed capital’).